salpreh/transpydata/README.md

     main()
 ```

+Full working example could be found at `examples/mysql_to_http/`, there is a [docker-compose](https://docs.docker.com/compose/gettingstarted/#step-6-re-build-and-run-the-app-with-compose) to launch an instance of mysql and a webserver.

 ## Custom data services
 For now you can check the interfaces `IDataInput`, `IDataProcess` and `IDataOutput` to see what needs to be implemented in a custom data service.